Docstrings¶

 play_sound_until_done(SOUND) — Play SOUND; pause until it finishes playing

-If the docstring’s first line does not start with "("
+If the docstring’s first line does not start with "(", no suffix

 is added to the attribute name when displaying it.
 For example,